fabsch225/note/README.md

 # NotePop

 A tiny macOS SwiftUI note window that lives off the Dock/menu bar and pops up with a global hotkey.
+You will have to build locally, as i dont have an apple developer license.

 ## Build & run